How long to marinate chicken? Pork chops? A steak? Vegetable kebabs? Tofu? Many marinating questions…and you’re in the right place.

 - The thinner the food, and the less dense the food, the less time it needs in the marinade.

 - The more acid (citrus juice, vinegars) in the marinade, the less time the food should marinate.

 - Unless you are marinating food for 30 minutes or less, or the food you are marinating is a non-meat item like vegetables, make sure you do it in the refrigerator.

-- Never reuse a leftover marinade, or serve it as a sauce, because it can have harmful bacteria.
-If you’re using the marinade to baste, stop well before the food is cooked, so any raw meat, fish or poultry juices in the marinade have time to cook away.
+- For food safety, never reuse a leftover marinade, or serve it as a sauce, because it can have harmful bacteria.
+If you’re using the marinade to baste, stop basting with the marinade well before the food is cooked, so any raw meat, fish or poultry juices in the marinade have time to cook away.

 These are some general marinating guidelines, and of course most recipes will give you specific instructions.